ruoxinx/CMGT-40095-50095/README.md

 This repository highlights innovative student projects demonstrating the application of advanced construction technologies.
 You can find them under the **`projects/`** folder.

 ### ✨ Featured Projects:
-- **Project 1:** Evaluate and Enhance Thermal Comfort for Occupants in the CAED Building (stay tuned!)
+- **Project:** Evaluate and Enhance Thermal Comfort for Occupants in the CAED Building (stay tuned!)
 ---

 ## 📜 Copyright & License